SCOPE OF THIS CHAPTER

 Under s66 (1) of the Children Act 1989, a child is considered to be privately fostered when:

-- S/he is under the age of 16, or s/he is under the age of 18 if s/he is disabled; and
+- They are under the age of 16, or they are under the age of 18 if they are disabled; and

 - It is intended that the placement will last continuously for 28 days or longer.